Measles 101: What You Need To Know

 The CDC recommends that travelers to certain foreign countries obtain the measles vaccine if they have not been previously vaccinated or previously gained protection by having the measles.
 The vaccine will not only protect the traveler, but also those at home.

 You can review the CDC Travel Notices on measles (and other diseases) prior to travel to see which countries have posted notice of measles outbreaks.
-Be prepared; several countries are currently reporting measles.

 Is the Measles Vaccine Safe?

 Most people have no reaction at all to the measles vaccine; 5% to 10% of recipients may get a rash or mild fever.

 Research done by Kaiser Permanente over a 12 year period confirmed that the measles-mumps-rubella (MMR) and the measles-mumps-rubella and varicella (MMRV) vaccine are safe.
 In total, researchers looked at over 700,000 measles vaccine doses.
 The research was published in Pediatrics

 - In the study of children aged 12 to 23 months, children received the combination measles-mumps-rubella-varicella (MMRV) vaccine.
 Others were given separately administered measles-mumps-rubella and varicella (MMR + V) vaccines, but they received both vaccines on the same day.

 - The vaccines didn't increase the children's risk of seven types of neurological, blood or immune system disorders.

 - As shown in previous studies, fevers and febrile seizures are possible, but the risk is small; seizures occurred in less than one of every 1,000 vaccine injections.

 If vaccinations for measles were stopped, measles cases could return to pre-vaccine levels.
 This is especially true for those who refuse vaccination for themselves or their children.